 If you just received a DUI charge (a.k.a.
 OMVI, OVI, DWI, etc.), you are likely experiencing an upheaval of difficult feelings and emotions…anger, regret, anxiety, dread, maybe even self-hate.
 These are normal responses.

 This blog is written to offer perspective on these emotions and help you develop a proactive plan for the next steps.
-Here’s what to do after you or a family member gets a DUI.
+Here’s what to do after a dui or when a family member faces this situation.

 Talk to Someone to Help You Process

 If you feel emotionally overwhelmed, we encourage you to speak with a mental health professional.
-It’s important to take preventative steps and take care of your mental health—something that can help you feel more confident navigating the journey after your DUI.
+It’s important to take preventative steps and take care of your mental health—something that can help you feel more confident navigating life after the upset of a dui.

 Everyone responds differently to an event like a DUI.
 The emotional impact typically varies with the severity of the incident.
 These factors might include: